rbales79/Ansible-Swarm-Deploy/README.md

 #Traefik
 https://medium.com/@joshuaavalon/setup-traefik-step-by-step-406792afe9b2
-LetsEncrypt requires a real public domain name
+LetsEncrypt requires a real public domain name (this may of been why it failed with rlab.local, need to test)